New York Targeted Adoption Provider New Hope Family Services for Its Religious Beliefs

 New Hope is committed to walking with adoptive families and birth parents alike to place children with adoptive families.
 And it has done so with excellence.

-In the fall of 2018, the New York Office of Children and Family Services (OCFS) recognized this in a review, writing in a letter that the organization “had a number of strengths in providing adoption services.”
+In the fall of 2018, the New York Office of Children and Family Services (OCFS) recognized New Hope’s high standards in a review, writing in a letter that the organization “had a number of strengths in providing adoption services.”

 But then something changed.